openwfm/JPSSdata/README.md

 # JPPSdata
 ### Usage Support Vector Machine:

+### Usage SVM:
+Run process.py as:

+	$ python process.py wrfout start_time days

+OR

+	$ python lon1,lon2,lat1,lat2 wrfout start_time days

+	Generates the fire mesh, downloads all the granules in between the dates and intersecting with the fire mesh, reads all the important information inside them and saves everything in a binary file called 'data'.
+It creates as well a KML file with all the fire detections called 'fire_detections.kml'.
+After that, it runs a postprocessing of the data creating an intermediate binary file called 'result'.
+Finally, it estimates the fire arrival time using SVM machine learning technique, creating an output file 'svm.mat' with the results.

+	The input variales are:

+	- coord:  string:
+				1) link to the wrfout file of WRF-SFIRE simulation or
+				2) bounding box coordinates separated by commas lon1,lon2,lat1,lat2
+	- start_time - string, YYYYMMDDHHMMSS where:
+		- YYYY - year
+		- MM - month
+		- DD - day
+		- HH - hour
+		- MM - minute
+		- SS - second
+	- days: number, number of days of simulation (can be decimal).

+For different configurations of the run, create file called 'conf.json' using similar structure than 'conf_example.json' file.

 ### Usage L2 minimization:
 1) Run case.py as:

 	$ python case.py wrfout start_time days

-	Generates the fire mesh, downloads all the granules in between the dates and intersecting with the fire mesh, reads all the important information inside them and saves everything in a text file called 'data'.
+	Generates the fire mesh, downloads all the granules in between the dates and intersecting with the fire mesh, reads all the important information inside them and saves everything in a binary file called 'data'.
 It creates as well a csv file and a KML file with all the detections called 'fire_detections.csv' and 'fire_detections.kml'.
 It is also created a KML file with the ground detections called 'nofire.kml'.
 The input variales are:

 	- wrfout:  string, link to the wrfout file of WRF-SFIRE simulation.
 	- start_time - string, YYYYMMDDHHMMSS where: